 A credit freeze restricts lenders’ access to your credit report information when they are processing a new loan or new credit card application.
 This action prevents the lender from approving a new account, making it more difficult for new credit accounts to be opened in your name.

 How do you place a freeze on your credit report?

+You can find the phone number to each credit bureau on its website.
 You can also make a request by mail.
 Write to each agency using the address found on their website.
 You’ll be asked to provide your name, address, date of birth and Social Security number.
 Once you’ve successfully submitted your request online, the credit bureau will freeze your credit report within one business day.
 If you make the request by mail, the freeze will be placed within three business days after receiving your request.
 You’ll also be given a unique personal identification number (PIN) by each of the credit bureaus.
 It’s very important to keep these unique PINs in a safe, easily accessible location.
 You’ll need each bureau’s unique PIN when you decide to lift the freeze from your credit report.